 Courses during the first semester

-The course provides a critical, comparative, interdisciplinary, and historiographically introduction to the study of Asian societies.
-It discusses methodological issues related to area studies in general and Asian Studies in particular.
+The course is a critical, comparative and interdisciplinary introduction to studies of Asian societies.
+It deals with method issues that are related to area studies in general and Asian Studies in particular.
+The course provides the student with an overview of

 ACEP35: Political Systems, Governance and Democracy in Asia (12 credits)